Understanding TURP (Transurethral Resection of the Prostate)

 - High success rate for relieving symptoms.

-- Can significantly improve urine flow and quality of life.
+- It can significantly improve urine flow and quality of life.

 - Requires hospital stay (usually 1–2 days).